Countly/countly-sdk-documentation/java/next.md

   <span>Or downloading values of only specific keys might be needed.
 To do so, calling <code class="java">downloadSpecificKeys</code> to download new values for the specific keys would update only those keys which are provided with a String array.</span>
 </p>
 <p>
   <span>Or downloading values of only a few keys might not be needed.
-To do so, calling <code class="java">downloadOmittingKeys</code>&amp; ;would update all values except the provided keys</span><span>.
+To do so, calling <code class="java">downloadOmittingKeys</code> would update all values except the provided keys</span><span>.
 The keys are provided with a String array.</span>
 </p>
 <div class="tabs">
   <div class="tabs-menu">